On approval of the rules for the organisation and conduct of internal and external quality reviews of health services (care)

 5-year survival rate of patients with malignant neoplasms

-Proportion (%) of 5-year survival rate of patients with malignant neoplasms per total number of patients with malignant neoplasms
+Share (%) of 5-year survival of patients with malignant neoplasms in the total number of patients with malignant neoplasms

 once a year